By-Laws of the Amateur Astronomers Association of New York

 The first officer, in the order listed, who is available to do so, shall preside at each meeting of the Association or its Board of Directors or Executive Committee.

 Section 2 – Duties

 The President shall be the chief executive officer of the Association.
-He or she shall bring to the Board of Directors and/or the Executive Committee all matters which require their attention, and shall call meetings of these bodies as appropriate for them to carry out their responsibilities.
-He or she, or his or her appointed delegate, shall represent the Association to the outside world.
-He or she shall appoint the chairmen of the various committees of the Association and, in concert with the Board of Directors, do what is required to assure the successful running and continued well-being of the Association.
+The president shall bring to the Board of Directors and/or the Executive Committee all matters which require their attention, and shall call meetings of these bodies as appropriate for them to carry out their responsibilities.
+The President, or the President’s appointed delegate, shall represent the Association to the outside world.
+The President shall appoint the chairpersons of the various committees of the Association and, in concert with the Board of Directors, do what is required to assure the successful running and continued well-being of the Association.

-The Recording Secretary shall maintain control over those documents relating to the non-fiscal government of the Association.
+The Recording Secretary shall maintain control over the official records of the Association.
 These shall include but not be limited to the Association’s Certificate of Incorporation, and its By-laws, with all amendments.
-In addition, he or she will keep a record, in the form of minutes, of all actions taken by the Board of Directors and the Executive Committee, and shall send those minutes on a timely basis to the members of those respective bodies.
+In addition, the Recording Secretary will keep a record, in the form of minutes, of all actions taken by the Board of Directors and the Executive Committee, and shall send those minutes on a timely basis to the members of those respective bodies.

 Section 3 – Election and Term

 As soon as possible after the annual meeting of the Association (cf Article VII), and no later than May 31, the President shall convene a meeting of the Board of Directors, to which any new Directors-elect shall be specifically invited.
 At the meeting, the current Board of Directors shall elect the officers for the coming year.
 These new officers shall be chosen from among the current Directors whose terms have at least one year to run, plus the new Directors-elect.